 Figure 2: Example Scenario of the Document Message EIP

 Before digging into implementation details, let's take a look at the relationship between the example scenario and the Document Message EIP by comparing their core components.

 |Document Message EIP (Figure 1)||Document Message Example Scenario (Figure 2)|

 |Document Message||Proxy Service|

-- Proxy Service - The proxy service takes a request and forwards it to the back-end service, abstracting the routing logic from the client.
-In this example scenario, the proxy service just forwards the request to the back-end service, following the Document Message EIP.
+- Proxy Service - The proxy service takes requests and forwards them to the back-end service, abstracting the routing logic from the client.
+In this example scenario, the proxy service just forwards requests to the back-end service following the Document Message EIP style.

-Now, let's try out the example scenario explained above.
+Now, let's try out the sample scenario explained above.

 Setting up the environment

 Using a SOAP client (such as SoapUI), send a request to the ESB server to invoke the

 DocumentMessageProxy.
 Note that the entire request will be passed to the back-end Axis2 Server, and the client will receive the response in return.